forcesunseen/llm-hackers-handbook/src/handbook.md

   content: 'The position of the cup has changed.'
  }]" />

-Through lived experience, we all know that the water is now all over the dresser, and the cup is empty.
+Through lived experience, we all know the water is now all over the dresser, and the cup is empty.

 ## Prompt Engineering

-Despite the lack of compute and reasoning, a few tricks can be used to increase the likelihood of a desirable outcome.
-For an overview of academic research, see [Lilian Weng's post, Prompt Engineering](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/)
+For an overview of academic research, see [Lilian Weng's post, Prompt Engineering](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/).
+For more practical advice specific to OpenAI, see [their best practices for prompt engineering](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api) article.

-Below are some techniques to engineer prompts for improved outcomes:
+The following sub-sections include some techniques to engineer prompts for improved outcomes.

 ### Step-by-step